hassan-shakudo/MCP_DMR/DATA_PROCESSING_DOCUMENTATION.md

 The MCP Daily Management Report system generates comprehensive Excel reports for ski resorts by:
 1. Calculating 9 different date ranges
-2. Executing stored procedures for each range to retrieve raw data
+2. Executing stored procedures for each range to retrieve raw data (Revenue, Visits, Snow, Payroll, and Budget)
 3. Processing and aggregating the data
-4. Mapping departments between revenue and payroll
+4. Mapping departments between revenue, payroll, and budget
 5. Calculating financial metrics (Revenue, Payroll, PR%)
-6. Exporting results to Excel with formatted rows and columns
+6. Exporting results to Excel with formatted rows and columns, including budget comparisons

 ---